kalekundert/debugtools/README.rst

    >>> from debugtools import p, pp, pv

-The ``p()`` function behaves just like ``print()``, except it appends the name and location of the calling function to whatever you're printing.
+The ``p()`` function behaves just like ``print()``, except it appends the name and location of the calling context to whatever you're printing and indents and colors the output.
 I often use it with no arguments, just to see if a function is being called or not.

 .. code:: python